St Ives Town Council, serving Lelant, Carbis Bay, Halsetown and St Ives

 - Neighbourhood Plan Steering Group - responsible for determining the direction and operation of the Neighbourhood Plan process

 - Health and Safety Advisory Committee - Health and Safety policies, implementation and review.

-- The Council meets every six weeks to deal with statutory business and to ratify the recommendations of the committees.
+- The Council meets on a six weekly basis to deal with statutory business and to ratify the recommendations of the committees.

 There are a number Civic and Mayoral functions each year, as well as community events and projects that the Council organises.